gruntwork-io/boilerplate/README.md

 Example use cases:

-1. Create the scaffolding for a new project (e.g. like [html5boilerplate](https://html5boilerplate.com/))
+1. Scaffold out a new repo, folder, or file.
 1. Fill in boilerplate sections in your code files, such as including a legal disclaimer or license at the top of each source file, or updating a version number in a file after each build.
 1. Embed code snippets from actual source files in documentation.
 Most READMEs have code copy/pasted into them and that